Zagrios/bs-manager/README.md

     <h1><b>About The Project</b></h1>
 </div>
 <div>
-    <a href="https://github.com/Zagrios/bs-manager">BSManager</a> was created to unify and improve the two most used tools in the community (<a href="https://github.com/RiskiVR/BSLegacyLauncher">BS legacy launcher</a> and <a href="https://github.com/Assistant/ModAssistant">Mod Assistant</a>).
+    <a href="https://github.com/Zagrios/bs-manager">BSManager</a> was created to unify and improve the two most used Apps in the community (<a href="https://github.com/RiskiVR/BSLegacyLauncher">BS legacy launcher</a> and <a href="https://github.com/Assistant/ModAssistant">Mod Assistant</a>).
     <br><br>
     <h4><a href="https://github.com/Zagrios/bs-manager">BSManager</a> will allow you to:</h4>
     <ul>